Edgermartial/plp-assignment-4/README.md

 **How would you describe your software solution in a way that captures its essence without diving into technical details?**

+start by a hook then proceed to the problem afterwards the solution,demonstrte the solution and finally develop the solution to solve the problem

 **What are the main features or functionalities that make your software stand out?**

 1.its simplicity

 2.it functionality

 3.its responsiveness

 **What data is available regarding the market size and growth potential for your software?**

+on matters regarding the market size we wolud like to know the number of users of the software and its impact to the market leading to a potential market growth as more users will interact with the software to perform their daily activities.

 **How can understanding market trends inform your software’s positioning and development?
 **